hjs-spec/eusair-hjs-initial-assessment/README.md

 3. **Sovereign Anchor (Local Governance)**:
    HJS supports **Decentralized Sidecar deployment**.
 This allows the EUSAiR or any sovereign entity to host their own "Logic Gateways," ensuring that AI behavior is governed by local laws and regional digital sovereignty.

-"HJS is designed as a non-intrusive compliance layer.
+   HJS is designed as a non-intrusive compliance layer.
 It does not compete with AI models' intelligence but provides the physical and mathematical evidence required for their safe and legal operation in regulated environments."
 ---

 ## 🛠️ Compliance Evidence & Artifacts